-This requirement means that any passengers onboard the aircraft must be part of the same group of persons, such as group of hunters from one hunting party.
+This requirement means that any passengers onboard the aircraft must be part of the same group of persons, such as a group of hunters from one hunting party.
 For example, it is not permissible to carry some hunters with DG, at the same time as carrying other passengers for a scenic flight.

 In all, cases, a certificated operator who intends to make use of the applicable provisions should include in their operations manual or exposition appropriate procedures to address the potential safety implications.
 It is expected that a certificated operator will use their SMS to conduct a risk analysis, and create appropriate operating procedures based on that risk analysis.

 A non-certificated operator who uses these provisions should also conduct a safety risk assessment and apply appropriate safety measures.

-In order to comply with these provisions, it is necessary to be familiar with the DG being carried and the requirements of the ICAO Technical Instructions.
-For this reason, a list of common DG items is provided with the allowable quantities and any specific requirements taken from the ICAO Technical Instructions.
-If an item of DG, that is not included in the list, is presented for carriage, the operator should refer to the ICAO Technical Instructions as a starting point to determine correct and safe provisions for the carriage of that item.
+To comply with these provisions, it is necessary to be familiar with the DG being carried and the requirements of the ICAO TIs.
+For this reason, a list of common DG items is provided in Table 6.1 with the allowable quantities and any specific requirements taken from the ICAO TIs.
+If an item of DG that is not included in the list is presented for carriage, the operator should refer to the ICAO TIs as a starting point to determine correct and safe provisions for the carriage of that item.

-Table 5.1: List of common DG carried for recreational purposes by passengers
+Table 6.1: List of common DG carried for recreational purposes by passengers

-Common Name Technical Name UN Number Class Hazard Label Max Quantity per package Notes Ammunition Cartridges, Small Arms 0012 1.4(s) Explosive 1.4 25 kg Cartridge case fitted with centre-fire or rim-fire primer, and a propelling charge and projectile.
+Common Name PSN Name UN Number Class Hazard Label Max Quantity per package Notes Ammunition Cartridges, Small Arms 0012 1.4(s) Explosive 1.4 25 kg Cartridge case fitted with centre-fire or rim-fire primer, and a propelling charge and projectile.
 Includes shotgun cartridges.
-Camping gas cannisters Receptacles, small, containing gas (flammable, without a release device, non-refillable) 2037 2.1 Flammable Gas 1 kg Maximum quantity per passenger 5kg.
-Small camping gas cannisters.
+Camping gas cannisters Receptacles, small, containing gas (flammable, without a release device, non-refillable) 2037 2.1 Flammable Gas 1 kg Small camping gas cannisters.
 500 g maximum per canister, 1 kg maximum per package.
 Cannister must be new (unpunctured) or of a style that self-seals when the burner is removed from the cannister.
 The burner must be removed from the cannister prior to carriage by air.
 Must be butane, or a butane mixture having similar properties.
 Pure propane or isobutane cannisters are not permitted.
-Diesel Diesel fuel 1202 3 Flammable Liquid 60 L Fire lighters Firelighters, solid 2623 4.1 Flammable solid 25 kg Fly Spray Aerosols, flammable 1950 2.1 Flammable Gas 75 kg Each non-refillable metal container must not exceed 1 L capacity.
+Diesel Diesel fuel 1202 3 Flammable Liquid 60 L Fire lighters Firelighters, solid with flammable liquid 2623 4.1 Flammable solid 25 kg

+Fly Spray Aerosols, flammable 1950 2.1 Flammable Gas 75 kg Each non-refillable metal container must not exceed 1 L capacity.
 Each non-refillable plastic aerosol must not exceed 120 mL capacity.
 Aerosols containing engine starting fluid are forbidden.
 The release valve must be protected from inadvertent release.
+Waste aerosols are not permitted.
 Kerosene Kerosene 1223 3 Flammable liquid 60 L Matches Matches, safety 1944 4.1 Flammable solid 25 kg Strike anywhere matches are not permitted.
 Must be tightly and securely packed to prevent movement within the package.
+Personal Locator Beacon Lithium ion batteries contained in equipment.
+3481 9 Miscellaneous 5 kg Refer to table 11.1 for limitations.
 Petrol Petrol 1203 3 Flammable liquid 5 L White Spirits Turpentine Substitute 1300 3 Flammable Liquid 5 L